Top

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• All authors' names were removed from the document.
+• All authors' names have been removed from the document.
+This also applies to any contact information, acknowledgments, and funding statements.

 • The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-• The submission file is in Microsoft Word/Open Office format and uses formatted headers (and levels).
+• The submission file is in Microsoft Word/Open Office/Libre Office format and uses formatted headers (and levels).

 • Where available, URLs for the references have been provided.

-• If in English, the submission consistently uses American English (AE) spelling.
+• The submission consistently uses American English (AE) spelling.

 • The abstract does not exceed 150–200 words (unless stated otherwise in a call for papers).